Dec 03, Biology/Plants & Animals

-"Pygmy mole crickets have solved the most difficult task of jumping from the surface of water," says Malcolm Burrows of the University of Cambridge.
+"Pygmy mole have solved the most difficult task of jumping from the surface of water," says Malcolm Burrows of the University of Cambridge.
 "For small insects, water can be a deadly, sticky trap: water grabs and holds an insect, offering it as an appetizing snack for an alert fish.
-Pygmy mole crickets turn the stickiness of water to their advantage and use this property to enable jumping."
+Pygmy mole crickets turn the of water to their advantage and use this property to enable jumping."

 Burrows came across this unique cricket behavior one day while sitting by the side of a pond in South Africa eating his lunch.
 He heard some odd noises coming from the direction of the pond and, after getting a closer look, discovered some insects jumping from the water toward the bank.
 He did what any good scientist would do: he caught a few and took them back to the lab, where he and colleague Gregory Sutton could catch their talents on high-speed film.